Daniooo/Qas/README.md

 Using Qas provides a very easy way to put in a handful of different taggs and in return get fitting Questions from differnt sources back.

+This is my playground - you are very welcome to contribute, discuss and ...